 If these numbers seem daunting, remember, the "sticker price" of tuition doesn't give you enough information to determine the actual cost of attending any given college.
 Many students pay way less than the total tuition after grants, scholarships, and tuition discounts kick in.
 Additionally, student loans can make theactual cost of attending college until you've finishing school and found a job.

-Florida Career College - Houston is a private institution, so it has the same tuition for residents of Texas as it does for residents from other states.
+Florida Career College - Houston is a private institution, so it has the same tuition for students from Texas as it does for students who live in other states.

 Florida Career College has the same tuition for international students as for those from out of state.